 • In both middle school (28.1%) and high school (22.9%), approximately one in four students who currently smoke think it is safe to smoke for a year or two.

-• Approximately one in five middle school (19.8%) and high school students (19.1%) believe that light (low-tar) cigarettes have less risk than regular (full-flavor) cigarettes.
+• Approximately one in five middle schools (19.8%) and high school students (19.1%) believe that light (low-tar) cigarettes have less risk than regular (full-flavor) cigarettes.

-• In both middle school and high school, current smokers (28.8% and 30.6%, respectively) are significantly more likely than never smokers (9.7% and 8.4%, respectively) to believe that smoking cigarettes makes young people look cool or fit in.
+• In both middle and high school, current smokers (28.8% and 30.6%, respectively) are significantly more likely than never-smokers (9.7% and 8.4%, respectively) to believe that smoking cigarettes makes young people look cool or fit in.

 • In both middle school and high school, students who have never smoked (77.6% and 70.4%, respectively) are significantly more likely than those who currently smoke cigarettes (29.0% and 27.0%, respectively) to think that their friends would be upset if the smoked cigarettes.